 Read related Tribune coverage:

-Of course I'll compromise, if — and the 'if' is critical — we're moving in the right direction," Cruz told the Tribune last week in an interview about health care negotiations. [link]
+Of course I'll compromise, if — and the 'if' is critical — we're moving in the right direction," Cruz told the Tribune last week in an interview about health care negotiations.
+[Full story]

-The two senators from Texas said earlier this year that President Donald Trump was within the bounds of his authority to fire now-former FBI Director James Comey. [link]
+The two senators from Texas said earlier this year that President Donald Trump was within the bounds of his authority to fire now-former FBI Director James Comey.
+[Full story]